 But there is one sure thing on the 4th: Chicago will put on a beautiful fireworks show.
 The main event is at 9:30 p.m. on Friday, July 4.
 There’s also a show at 9:30 p.m.
 Wednesday, July 2, one at 10:15 p.m. on Saturday, July 5, and Navy Pier will continue with more fireworks displays every Wednesday at 9:30 and Saturday at 10:15 through Labor Day weekend.

 Here are some of the best places to gawk:

-- Take a spin in one of 40 gondolas on the giant Ferris wheel. $6 for a seven-minute ride.
+- Navy Pier, 600 E. Grand Ave.
+Here lies the hub of all Fourth of July festivities.
+It will get packed.
+If you wait long enough, you can take a spin in one of 40 gondolas on the giant Ferris wheel. $7 for a seven-minute ride.
 Time it right, and you’ll be eye level with the sparks, perched 15 stories up.

 - Promontory Point in Hyde Park (5491 S. Shore Dr.) hugs the lake and offers a skyline view unlike any other.
 It’s the only spot on the lakefront where fire pits are allowed, if s’mores are your thing.